qtepics/qtepics.github.io/getting_started.md

 the Qt development tool suite and download the source code from GitHub and build the EPICS Qt framework and QEGui display manager.

-*  Code rich plugin and/or application developer - this user know how to develope his/her own plugins and/or own Qt display manager.
+*  Code rich plugin and/or application developer - this user know how to develop his/her own plugins and/or own Qt display manager.

 *  Code free form designer - this user if familiar with designer (Qt's form design